yymao/phys7730/schedule.md

 # Weekly Schedule

-:::{warning}
+:::{important}
-This is only a preliminary schedule for Spring 2025 and is subject to change.
+While I will do my best to follow this schedule, the schedule is still subject to change.
+Any changes will be communicated to you in a timely fashion.
 :::

 | Week # | Dates | Monday | Wednesday |